-If you are in the main touristy area between Fira and Oia, there is one main road (that you definitely will not miss) that many people will take to get to and fro these 2 places.
+If you are in the main touristy area between Fira and Oia, there is one main road (that you definitely will not miss) that many people will take to get to and from these 2 places.
 If you intend to take the local bus on this route, the bus route covers from Fira Central Bus Terminal to Oia Bus Terminal with several bus stops in between.
 The total journey time from one terminal to the other is about 15 to 20 minutes.

 The bus stops are not really obvious (at least not to me).
 You have to look for the bus stop sign (refer to picture) and wait at the side of the road in the direction that you are heading towards (either to Fira or Oia).
 The buses are basically big coaches with the sign "local bus" and the bus frequency is about every 20 minutes.